Do dried blueberries have the same health benefits as fresh blueberries?

 - Sulfites.
 Sometimes sulfur dioxide is used to process dried blueberries, which can induce asthma symptoms in sulfite-sensitive or allergic people.
 You may want to make sure to read the package carefully if this is a concern for you.

 To sum things up, both dried and fresh blueberries have nutritional benefits, with studies showing that blueberries may lower cholesterol, promote cardiovascular health, prevent breast cancer, and provide all the benefits of antioxidants.
 However, all blueberries are not made equal: while dried blueberries can be a fiber-rich tasty treat, they’re also packed with sugar and calories that could be unhealthy when eaten in large quantities.
 Fresh blueberries don’t have as much fiber, but they’re low in sugar and calories and are bursting with health-promoting antioxidants.
 You might think about incorporating both into your diet, with dried fruit in moderation.
-If you are a Columbia student and you want some additional help or advice, you can make an appointment with a registered dietitian by contacting Medical Services (Morningside) or Student Health (CUMC).
-You can also check out the Get Balanced!
-Guide to Healthier Eating for more information on how to make healthier nutrition decisions.

 Here’s hoping you enjoy some blueberries berry soon!Alice!